glennneiger/vlogfundstage/wp-content/plugins/mailchimp-for-woocommerce/README.txt

 - Add discount codes created in WooCommerce to your emails and automations with a Promo Code content block
 - Create beautiful landing pages that make it easy to highlight your products, promote a sale or giveaway, and grow your list.
 ###Important Notes
 This plugin supports our most powerful API 3.0 features, and is intended for users who have not yet integrated their WooCommerce stores with Mailchimp.
 You can run this new integration at the same time as your current WooCommerce integration for Mailchimp.
 However, data from the older integration will display separately in subscriber profiles, and can’t be used with e-commerce features that require API 3.0.
 WordPress.com compatibility is limited to Business tier users only.
 At this time, the synchronization of product categories from WooCommerce to Mailchimp is not supported.
+Attention advanced users, theme makers and developers!
+We have a Wiki to help with advanced workflows and features of the plugin.
+You can find it on our GitHub Repository. <https://github.com/mailchimp/mc-woocommerce/wiki>
 == Installation ==
 ###Before You Start
 Here are some things to know before you begin this process.